ying-tang/help-documentation/_userdocs/quotas.md

 title:  "Quotas"
 dateAdded: June 13th, 2015
 editor: Leslie Lundquist
-updated: February 6, 2017
+updated: March 2, 2017
 featured: true
 weight: 4
-tags: [openstack, quotas]
+tags: [openstack, quota, limit, host routes, maximum, volumes]
 ---

 OpenStack has numerous quotas, and when you hit one of these quotas, it doesn't always notify you clearly.
 Not every quota is exposed in the **Horizon** user interface.
 This article explains what quotas you may hit, what happens when you hit them, and how to modify them.